-- b.
-Principle 8 of the SRA Principles 2011 which states you must run in your business or carry out your role in the business effectively and in accordance with proper governance and sound financial risk management principles.
-And the firm failed to achieve: - c.
-Outcome 7.2 of the SRA Code of Conduct 2011 You have effective systems and controls in place to achieve and comply with all the Principles, rules and outcomes and other requirements of the Handbook, where applicable. - d.
-Outcome 7.5 of the SRA Code of Conduct 2011 which states you comply with legislation applicable to your business, including antimoney laundering and data protection legislation
+And the firm failed to achieve:

+- c.
+Outcome 7.2 of the SRA Code of Conduct 2011 you have effective systems and controls in place to achieve and comply with all the Principles, rules and outcomes and other requirements of the Handbook, where applicable. - d.
+Outcome 7.5 of the SRA Code of Conduct 2011 which states you comply with legislation applicable to your business, including antimoney laundering and data protection legislation.

-And from 25 November 2019 (when the SRA Standards and Regulations came into force) until September 2024, the firm breached:
+And from 25 November 2019 (when the SRA Standards and Regulations came into force), the firm breached:

-- e.
-Principle 2 of the SRA Principles 2019 which states you act in a way that upholds public trust and confidence in the solicitors' profession and in legal services provided by authorised persons. - f.
-Paragraph 2.1(a) of the SRA Code of Conduct for Firms 2019 which states you have effective governance structures, arrangements, systems and controls in place that ensure you comply with all the SRA's regulatory arrangements, as well as with other regulatory and legislative requirements, which apply to you. - g.
+- a.
+Principle 2 of the SRA Principles 2019 which states you act in a way that upholds public trust and confidence in the solicitors' profession and in legal services provided by authorised persons - b.
+Paragraph 2.1(a) of the SRA Code of Conduct for Firms 2019 which states you have effective governance structures, arrangements, systems and controls in place that ensure you comply with all the SRA's regulatory arrangements, as well as with other regulatory and legislative requirements, which apply to you. - c.
 Paragraph 3.1 of the SRA Code of Conduct for Firms 2019 which states that you keep up to date with and follow the law and regulation governing the way you work.